gentlefox/Beton.css/README.md

 Your framework in not in Béton.css yet?
 Please help making Béton.css even better and open a pull request right away.

+## License

+Do whatever the fuck you want with this piece of software.
+And don't sue me if it breaks your website.

+Just respect what the licenses of those frameworks say, or an army of lawyers will knock at your door.